Saint-Germain l'Auxerrois: Exterior

-Above the rose window is a balustrade which encircles the whole church, a work of Jean Gaussel (1435–39).
+Above the rose window is a balustrade which encircles the whole church, a work of Jean Gaussel, dating from 1435–39.

-The statues on the west front, added in the 19th century, represent French saints, including Kings and Queens, and those important in the development of Christianity in Paris, including Germain d'Auxerre and Saint Clotilde.
-They are surrounded by a rich assortment of sculpted animals, beggars and fools.
+The 19th-century statues on the west facade represent French saints, including Saint Germanus and Saint Clotilde.
+They are surrounded by a rich assortment of sculpted animals, beggars, and fools.

-The arches over the doorway are also crowded with sculpture, dating to the end of he 14th century, depicting apostles, angels, the damned and the chosen, sages, and foolish and wise virgins.
-On the piers of the windows and arches are six reposing statues, resting atop demons and other figures, representing King Childebert I, his wife Queen Ultrogotha, and Saint Genevieve, carrying a torch representing the light of Christ.
+The arches over the doorway are also crowded with sculpture dating to the end of the 14th century, depicting apostles, angels, the damned and the chosen, sages, and foolish and wise virgins.
+On the piers of the windows and arches are six reposing statues, resting atop demons and other figures, representing King Childebert I, his wife Queen Ultragotha, and Saint Genevieve, carrying a torch representing the light of Christ.
 Next to her, an angel relights a torch which a devil has just extinguished.
 The keys of the vaults also are filled with biblical personages, illustrating the Last Supper and the Adoration of Christ.

 The lateral facade is also richly adorned with sculpture, including pinnacles and gargoyles, which also had the practical function of projecting rainwater away from the sides of the building.
 The consoles of the pinnacles also contain sculpted heads of animals, grimacing monsters, griffons and other fantastic creatures.

-One sculptural decoration is a clever pun; it depicts several slices, or "troncons", of fish; they honor a merchant named Tronson who was a major donor to the construction of the church.